Shots In The Dark

 Trevor Corson, author of The Secret Life of Lobsters—which they say is pretty good, actually—agrees that the whole dropping a lobster into boiling water is not such a fine thing.
 He's got a better technique—with pictures!

-a nice piece in Boston Magazine on anti-lobster activism.....
+He also has a nice piece in Boston Magazine on anti-lobster activism.....

 Who knew that people spent so much time thinking about how best to kill a lobster?
 Me, I find it heartening.
 With some exceptions (veal, foie gras), I'm not against eating animals—they do it, so why shouldn't we?—but I am for treating natural things with respect....